jamesbaldwin05/data-science-teaching-cosine/modules/beginner/01_python.md

 **Why:** List comprehensions provide a clear and compact way to create or transform these lists, making data manipulation tasks faster and more readable—an essential part of data wrangling.

 **Python lists vs. C-style arrays:** Unlike C arrays, Python lists can store elements of any type and can grow or shrink dynamically.
-For large numerical arrays, consider using the `array` module (for numbers) or, more commonly in data science, `numpy` arrays for efficiency and extra functionality.
+For large numerical arrays, use`numpy` arrays for efficiency and extra functionality.

 **Example:**